hardhats/vista-install-docs/New/InitializeVistA.rst

     SEX: <strong>F</strong>  FEMALE
     NPI: <strong>&lt;enter&gt;</strong></code></div>

-Once in the ScreenMan form, you will need to set the necessary information mentioned above.
-Four pieces of information are able to be set on the first page of the ScreenMan form.
+Once in the Screenman form, you will need to set the necessary information mentioned above.
+Four pieces of information are able to be set on the first page of the Screenman form.
 The arrows are for emphasis to highlight where information needs to be entered and will not show up in the terminal window.